 First, rinse the cauliflower, cut down the center, remove its center and discard.
 Chop the florets into small pieces, about 1-inch.
 If you don’t have time to chop cauliflower?
 You can find it already chopped for you in packages at the supermarket, saving you some time.

 All you need is a large deep skillet in which to sauté some garlic in olive oil.
 Next, add in the chopped cauliflower, hot pepper flakes, and season with some salt and pepper.
 Sauté until the cauliflower turns golden brown.
-In the meantime, cook the pasta until its done and add it to the skillet.
+In the meantime, boil the pasta separately and when it’s done, transfer to the skillet.

 Continue to sautéing the pasta for about one minute, until all the flavors are infused into the pasta and serve with grated Parmesan cheese.

 Since pasta is a crowd pleaser dish, it is usually a staple dish in our home.
-It actually takes less time to make this than other pasta dishes with a tomato sauce, and of course you get all the wonderful health benefits of cauliflower.
+It actually takes less time to make this than other pasta dishes with a tomato sauce.
+Plus, you’ll get all the wonderful health benefits of cauliflower with it.

 - 5 small garlic cloves